whitestarballoon/Sensor-Controller/README.txt

 ﻿***Updates and Useful Things***

+REQUIRES the library WSWire: http://github.com/whitestarballoon/WSWireLib Do not use with the stock Arduino 1.0 Wire Library, or it will freeze in some I2C situations.

-Added new XBee compared to master - this is compatable with android 1.0 due to the WProgram rename to Arduino.h .
+Added new XBee compared to master - this is compatable with arduino 1.0 due to the WProgram rename to Arduino.h .

 Assumed the humidity sensor is Honeywell HIH-4030, http://www.pololu.com/file/download/HIH-4030-datasheet.pdf?file_id=0J324, Available from sparkfun.